This post was updated Jan. 29 at 9:55 p.m.

 “Research by my colleagues, as well as by many other researchers, showed a very robust link between media exposure to the pandemic and mental health ailments like distress, post-traumatic stress, anxiety and functional impairment,” Garfin said.

-Eisenberg added that he is hopeful students, as an overall population, will be able to bounce back.
+Eisenberg added that he is hopeful that students as an overall population will be able to bounce back.